This post was originally published in [2021] and has been fully updated for 2026 with new data and tools.

 You don't get any financial rewards for running a Bitcoin node.

-A lightning node is completely different than a Bitcoin node.
-There are “a lot” of requirements.
+A Lightning node is completely different than a Bitcoin node.
+There are "a lot" of requirements.

-- VERY high requirement for hard drive space, reliable internet and more.
+- VERY high requirement for hard drive space, reliable internet, and more.

-- When running a Lightning Node you have to be online at all times.
+- When running a Lightning Node, you have to be online at all times.

 - You also have to have a backup of the Bitcoin blockchain.